Skip to main content

 UK tax treatment of gold: HMRC Notice 701/21A (Investment Gold); HMRC Capital Gains Tax guidance on chattels and foreign currency.

-Last updated: 17 April 2026.
-Originally published 25 February 2026; substantially refreshed after the Q1 2026 data and the March 2026 correction.
-This article will be reviewed regularly to reflect changing market conditions and updated analyst forecasts.
+Last updated: 22 May 2026.
+Originally published 25 February 2026; refreshed monthly with the latest World Gold Council data and current analyst targets.
+This article is reviewed on a monthly cadence to reflect changing market conditions and updated forecasts — see the dated forecast table above.

 Taro Schenker